About CLAPA

 CLAPA may collect and process the following kinds of data about you:

-• Information you provide when signing up to our mailing list or when submitting any of the forms on our website, such as our fundraising inquiry form.
-This information may include personal contact details, your child(ren)’s date of birth, your ethnic origin, which of our services you may be interested in, and other information you provide when submitting one of these forms.
+- Information you provide when signing up to our mailing list or when submitting any of the forms on our website, such as our fundraising enquiry form.
+This information can include things like personal contact details, your child(ren)’s date of birth, your ethnic origin, which of our services you may be interested in, and other information you provide when submitting one of these forms.
+Completing these forms is optional; you have control over the information you send to us in this way.

-• Pages and articles on this site may include embedded content (e.g. videos, images, articles, etc.).
-Embedded content from other websites behaves in the exact same way as if the visitor has visited the other website.
+- Pages and articles on this site may include embedded content (e.g. videos, images, articles, etc.).
+Embedded content from other websites (such as Instagram or YouTube) behaves in the exact same way as if the visitor has visited the other website.
 These websites may collect data about you, use cookies, embed additional third-party tracking, and monitor your interaction with that embedded content, including tracking your interaction with the embedded content if you have an account and are logged in to that website.

-• Information about your use of our services, such as your attendance at events or the use of our Parent/Peer Support Service.
-Sensitive details will be kept confidential and only shared with certain staff members.
+- Information about your use of our services, such as your attendance at events or the use of our Parent/Peer Support Service.
+Sensitive details will be kept confidential and only shared with necessary staff members.

-• Details of orders made through our online shop and the fulfilment of these orders.
+- Details of orders made through our online shop and the fulfilment of these orders.
 We use this information to process your orders and to help you with any issues with your orders.
 Please note credit and debit card information provided through our shop is sent directly to the payment processor (Shopify Payments) and is not held by CLAPA, nor is it accessible by staff.
-Certain staff members can access limited information about payments you make, but this is only so we can identify specific payments.
+Certain staff members can access limited information about payments you make, but this is only so we can identify specific payments to resolve issues or respond to queries.

 We have a Records Management Policy which details how long we keep different kinds of records, why we keep them, and what happens when it’s time to delete these records.
 We regularly clean up our database and other systems to make sure we’re not holding onto any more information than we need.
 Our staff also receive regular data protection training to ensure they’re up to date on the latest legislation.